Joshsnz/coeus.ai/docs/ARCHITECTURE.md

 - Search over local project files
 - Ranked retrieval
 - Vector memory integration
-- Candidate fusion
+- Candidate selection
-- Context selection for answering
+- Context assembly for answering

 The user-facing goal is simple: when the assistant answers a project question, it should have access to relevant supporting material.